christhomas16/go-birding-website/README.md

-# GoBirding AI Website
+# Go Birding AI Website

-A modern, responsive ReactJS website for GoBirding AI - Your AI-Powered Birding Companion.
+A modern, responsive ReactJS website for Go Birding AI - Your AI-Powered Birding Companion.
 This website serves as both a marketing platform and informational resource for the iOS app that helps birding enthusiasts discover amazing locations using voice-powered AI search.

 ## 🌐 Live Website